-Much gratitude to Momfiend for springing into action at a moment’s notice to help my disabled self!
-She has baby-sat, given me rides, stopped by the store, picked up prescriptions and cooked meals for us.
+Much gratitude to Mom for springing into action at a moment’s notice to help my disabled self!
+She has baby-sat, given me rides, stopped by the store, picked up prescriptions, and cooked meals for us.
 Whew!
-Today she did double baby-sitting duty at 2 am for Tyoma and at 10 am for me at the doctor’s office.
+Today she did double baby-sitting duty at 2 am for Liev and at 10 am for me at the doctor’s office.
 In anticipation of another painful procedure, I took a full dose of pain meds leaving me feeling groggy.
-I really needed her to drive and take notes on Dr. Rubble’s latest treatment plan.
+I needed her to drive and take notes on Dr. Rubble’s latest treatment plan.

 We were lucky enough to snap up the last two unoccupied seats in a waiting room packed full of miserable looking couples.
-A half hour into our wait, we encountered one of Tennisfiend’s senior colleagues, Dr. Voran, who we knew to be a cancer survivor.
+A half-hour into our wait, we encountered one of Egor’s senior colleagues, Dr. Crowe, who we knew to be a cancer survivor.
 Walking hunched with a cane, he looked disturbingly bloated.
 His eyes were yellowish and bulged unhealthily; one was cocked permanently to the far left.
 I tried not to appear shocked by his condition, but I am a lousy actress.
 Nevertheless, he chatted amiably with a smooth graciousness that only Christopher Walken should be able to pull off.
 I admired his affable attitude made a mental note to send him a card.

 After another ten minutes passed, our neighbor Mr. D entered with his wife.
 She looked very unwell and in considerable pain.
 Although the couple recognized me, they immediately avoided eye contact.
-I took the hint and remained silent, but I felt bad for them, both for being there and for feeling the need to avoid me.
-Mom and I continued to chat and make jokes, being occasionally joined by Mr. Voran and his wife.
+I took the hint and remained silent, but I felt sorry for them, both for being there and for feeling the need to avoid me.
+Mom and I continued to chat and make jokes, being occasionally joined by Mr. Crowe and his wife.
 Some of the other patrons smiled at our hilarity.
 I wondered how many people we annoyed.
-When they finally called Mr. Voran, he made a point to come over to shake hands with us before he left.
+When they finally called Mr. Crowe, he came over to shake hands with us before he left.
 What a cool guy.

-When it was my turn, Dr. Rubble gave me a thourough inspection and answered my neurotic questions (yes you can take Ibuprofen, any type of Q-tip, of course your antibiotic and pain meds are compatible with breastfeeding, etc).
-He pronounced me well, reminded me to shower and q-tip clean and said he’d see me next Friday.
-On the way out I gave the lone Mr. D a sympathetic smile, which he grimly returned.
+When it was my turn, Dr. Rubble gave me a thorough inspection and answered my neurotic questions (yes, you can take Ibuprofen, use any brand of Q-tip, and of course, your antibiotic and pain meds are compatible with breastfeeding, etc.).
+He pronounced me well, reminded me to shower and Q-tip clean and said he’d see me next Friday.
+On the way out, I gave the lone Mr. D a nod and sympathetic smile, which he grimly returned.